foundry-vtt-community/wiki.js/development/api/DataModel.md

     	EmbeddedCollectionDeltaField
 ```

-You don't have to use the most nested versions of a field; in fact, it's frequently beter not to — StringField works great by itself.
-Furthermore, several of these fields are NOT for system and module developers (e.g. EmbeddedCollectionField), as they require server-side support: This isn't a clever way to do "items within items".
+You don't have to use the most nested versions of a field; in fact, it's frequently beter not to — `StringField` works great by itself.
+Furthermore, several of these fields are NOT for system and module developers (e.g. `EmbeddedCollectionField`), as they require server-side support: This isn't a clever way to do "items within items".

+These fields are defined in `yourFoundryInstallPath\resources\app\common\data\fields.mjs` as well as the [official API docs](https://foundryvtt.com/api/classes/foundry.data.fields.DataField.html).

 #### DataField options